-Iron is a mineral that body needs for growth and development.
-Body use iron to make hemoglobin, a protein in red blood cells that carry oxygen from lungs to the parts of the body.
-And myoglobin, a protein that provide oxygen to muscles for proper functioning.
-Lack of iron leads to iron deficiency anemia.
+Iron is a super mineral that the body requires for growth and development.
+The body uses iron to make hemoglobin, a protein in red blood cells that carry oxygen from the lungs to the parts of the body.
+And myoglobin, a protein that provides oxygen to muscles for proper functioning.Lack of iron leads to iron deficiency anemia.

-Good Sources of Iron:
+Good Sources of Iron

-- Liver ( avoid in pregnancy)
+- Liver (avoid in pregnancy)

 - Red meat